Wendy Crockett

 Wendy Crockett is an American long-distance motorcycle rider.
-In 2019, Crockett achieved a historic milestone by becoming the first woman to win the Iron Butt Rally, an 11-day, 11,000-mile motorcycle endurance event often referred to as "The World's Toughest Motorcycle Competition."
+In 2019, she achieved a historic milestone by becoming the first woman to win the Iron Butt Rally, an 11-day, 11,000-mile motorcycle endurance event often referred to as "The World's Toughest Motorcycle Competition."

-In 2022, together with her riding partner, Ian McPhee, Wendy Crockett accomplished a remarkable feat by earning a Guinness World Record for the longest motorcycle journey in a single country as a team, becoming the first ever to achieve this prestigious record.
+In 2022, together with her riding partner Ian McPhee, Crockett earned a Guinness World Record for the longest motorcycle journey in a single country as a team, becoming the first ever to achieve this record.

+In 2026, together with her riding partner Liza Miller, Crockett earned an Atlas World Record for the Largest GPS Drawing by a Motorcycle Pair.

 Riding

 Early history

 Crockett first began riding motorcycles at the age of 18 and soon realized she had a knack for long-distance endurance riding.
 In 2004, she earned her first two Iron Butt Association certificates on a solo trip from Pismo Beach, California, to Savannah, Georgia.
 During this ride, she successfully documented both a 1,243-mile Saddlesore (a minimum of 1,000 miles in under 24 hours) and a 50cc (coast-to-coast in the United States in under 50 hours) on a 2001 Yamaha FZ1 motorcycle.
 She went on to earn three additional Iron Butt Certifications: a Border to Border Gold (Canada to Mexico in under 24 hours), a Bun Burner Gold (a minimum of 1,500 miles in under 24 hours), and a Saddlesore 2000 Gold (over 2,000 miles in under 36 hours) on a 2005 Yamaha FJR before applying for a position in the 2009 Iron Butt Rally.